Recipe from Lure: Sustainable Seafood Recipes from the West Coast cookbook by Chef Ned Bell

 Meanwhile, to prepare the geoduck, bring a large pot of water to a boil.
 Place a bowl of ice water nearby.
 The clam’s shell will be slightly open.
 Slice between the shell and the meat on both sides to separate the adductor muscle from the shell and allow it to open.
 Open the shell, pull out the meat, and cut off the siphon tube.
-Reserve the body meat for another use (it’s delicious finely diced and sautéed in butter for just a few seconds or added to the Clam and Tomato Chowder on page xx), but discard the sack hanging from it.
+Reserve the body meat for another use (it’s delicious finely diced and sautéed in butter for just a few seconds or added to the clam chowder), but discard the sack hanging from it.
 Add the tube to the boiling water and cook for 1 to 2 minutes.
 Transfer the tube to a bowl of ice-cold water to stop the cooking.
 Peel off the skin.
 Halve the tube lengthwise and thinly slice.

 - Cut the avocados in half lengthwise and remove the pit.
 Scoop the flesh into a medium bowl.
 Using a fork, coarsely mash the avocado with the lemon juice and olive oil.
 Season with salt and pepper to taste.